Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Because you are not using resources or supervision your fees will be suspended but it is important to note that so too will any bursary funding.
 This can result in your funding running out before your revised registration completion date and you will be financially liable for any shortfall in fees.

-- If you are in receipt of UK Research Councils funding your funder will need to be informed of your suspension by the Graduate School or RCUK project co-ordinator.
+- If you are in receipt of UK Research Councils funding, your funder will need to be informed of your suspension by the Graduate School or UKRI project co-ordinator.

-- You are strongly advised to discuss your application with your Director of Studies before submitting.
+- You are strongly advised to discuss your application with your DoS before submitting.
 Your DoS must confirm that they support your application.

 - Note; only in exceptional cases will the FRDC approve contiguous suspension applications ie repeat applications, one to run straight on from the other.